Skip to main contentSkip to navigation

 Minimum 3 bedrooms: Most lenders require a minimum of 3 bedrooms to classify as an HMO.
 Properties with more bedrooms typically qualify for higher loan amounts.

-Valid planning permission: For development and find out more, planning permission is typically required before drawdown.
-Lenders may accept applications with planning in progress, but completion requires confirmed planning permission.
+Valid planning permission: For development and bridging finance, planning permission is typically required before drawdown.
+Lenders may accept applications with planning in progress, but completion requires confirmed discover more.

 Clear development plan: Development finance requires a clear exit strategy, typically selling the completed property or refinancing to a long-term mortgage.
 The exit strategy must be realistic and achievable.